-The Best Prepared Meal Delivery Subscriptions, According To A Picky Editor
+The Best Prepared Meal Delivery Subscriptions, Reviewed By A Picky Eater

 Prepared meal delivery services can be a godsend.
-Whether you're a burnt-out WFH workaholic, a busy parent, a stressed-out student or you're simply overwhelmed by the traumatizing ordeal of living three years in a pandemic.
+Whether you're a burnt-out WFH workaholic, a busy parent, a stressed-out student, or you're simply overwhelmed by the traumatizing ordeal of living three years in a pandemic.
 Meal kits (Sakara Life, anyone?) are great if you actually enjoy cooking, but this is for those of you looking for low-effort meals that'll give you all the nutrition and flavor of a homemade meal with the ease of takeout.
 We get it — sometimes all you have the energy for is pressing some buttons on the microwave.

 When I did my big move from my family home in New Jersey to Brooklyn last year, I decided that I would become a “cooking person.”
 That lasted two weeks at most.
 Between my new job, new city, new roommates, and no friends; my anxiety levels were so elevated that I couldn’t even muster the energy to put some Trader Joe's frozen fettuccine alfredo on a skillet. (“Not feeling like cooking tonight?” asked the Trader Joe’s cashier as they scanned my cart, which was filled with almost every frozen offering in the store’s inventory.
 I was grocery-shamed into avoiding that location to this day.)
 When I wasn’t ignoring my freezer, I was eating out every single day.
 That was great and delicious, but pretty bad for my bank account.
 I knew I needed to change some things, but every time I'd try to meal plan and stock up on groceries, they would just go bad.